vas-dav/RSS_Management/README.md

 states added in future.
 - Indicator LED of a particular state for tail-end with a button
 - Indicating the current tempreature and humidity
-#### Pi side:
+#### Computer side:
 - Reading the change of the state coming from an Arduino connected via USB
-- Loading your configuration **JSON** file, see example [here]() //add later
+- Loading your configuration **XML** file, see example [here](RSS_Management/cmake-build-debug/config.xml)
-- Logging the state change during the program is running, see example [here]() //add later
+- Logging the state change during the program is running, see example [here](RSS_Management/cmake-build-debug/Log_File.txt) //add later
 - Sending the log file after closing the program with a telegram bot **NOT IMPLEMENTED**
 ### Communication:
-Running the program on pi, will initialize the configuration file and check if the device is connected to the port or not.
-In case the Controller is connected to Pi, the Pi will send a hello signal to Controller, if the Controller is able to read the signal, it will respond to the Pi with the current state.
-Pi will create a new `log_file` (if user doesn't have one already) with a configuration data and will document the activity until the program is stopped manually or just exitted the scanning mode.
+Running the program on a computer will read the configuration file and check if it is valid.
+In case the Controller is connected to Computer, the Computer will send a `#` message to Controller, if the Controller is able to read the signal, it will respond to the Computer.
+Computer will create a new `LOG_FL` (if user doesn't have one already) with a configuration data and will document the activity until the program is stopped manually or just exitted the **readMode**.
 #### The program will have the following menu:
 | Choice | Functionality |
 | ------ | ------ |